MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

 Each category will have a summary in the "status" field on the right, which includes a link to a more detailed report and actions.

-You MUST resolve "content nodes with no protocols" before resolving "media assets with no protocols".
+You should resolve "content nodes with no protocols" and "dictionary words with additional media" before resolving "media assets with no protocols" to avoid going through some steps multiple times (there is no harm in this, it just requires repeating steps).
 Otherwise ou can resolve these activities in whichever order your prefer.

 ### Content (nodes) with no assigned protocols